 - Acceptable Targets: The French gendarmes, who are mostly brutes and hence fair game for murder and reprisals.
 Multiple critics noted that sad music plays over Algerians killed by the French, along with French civilians killed by the FLN, but none accompanies the deaths of policemen.

-Misaimed Fandom: Perhaps inevitably, many American/European viewers of Algiers side with the French.
+- Misaimed Fandom: Perhaps inevitably, some American/European viewers of Algiers will side with the French.

 - Values Dissonance: The FLN institutes the death penalty for public drinking.